 The REIT is exposed to foreign exchange risk as it relates to its U.S. income producing properties due to fluctuations in the exchange rate between Canadian and United States dollars.
 Changes in the exchange rate may result in a reduction or an increase of reported earnings and OCI.
-For the year ended December 31, 2021, a \$0.05 change in the United States to Canadian dollar exchange rate would have resulted in approximately a change to net income or loss of \$7,715 and a change to other comprehensive income or loss of \$28,042.
+For the year ended December 31, 2022, a \$0.05 change in the United States to Canadian dollar exchange rate would have resulted in approximately a change to net income or loss of \$10,749 and a change to OCI of \$35,713.

-The REIT's objective when managing foreign exchange risk is to mitigate the exposure from fluctuations in the exchange rate by maintaining U.S. dollar denominated debt against its U.S. assets, which amounted to US\$604,861 as at December 31, 2021 (2020 - US\$612,115).
+The REIT's objective when managing foreign exchange risk is to mitigate the exposure from fluctuations in the exchange rate by maintaining U.S. dollar-denominated debt against its U.S. assets, which amounted to US\$649,804 as at December 31, 2022 (2021 - US\$604,861).
 The REIT currently does not hedge translation exposures.